-In January 2019, the People's Republic of China Patent Law Amendment (draft) was published by the Standing Committee of the National People's Congress and Article 20 of draft provided, "Patent applications and exercising patent rights must comply with the rules of good faith.
-Abuse of patent rights, infringing on legal rights of others and eliminating or restricting competition are not allowed.".
+Article 20 of the revised Patent Law of October 2020 includes provisions providing that "Patent applications and exercising patent rights must comply with the rules of good faith.
+Abuse of patent rights, infringing on the public interest or legal rights of others are not allowed.".
 This provisions stipulate that the rules of good faith must be complied with for patent applications as well as exercising patent rights, however it is lack of clarity as to whether it is applicable to blocking a misappropriated application.

-Furthermore, this draft does not provide a substantive examination system for utility models and designs and obligatory requirement for submitting a patent evaluation report at the time of exercising rights and is also unclear in terms Article 20 of the draft as to whether or not it is effective as prevention for abuse of patent rights.
+Furthermore, the said Law does not provide a substantive examination system for utility models and designs and obligatory requirement for submitting a patent evaluation report at the time of exercising rights and is also unclear in terms Article 20 of the said Law to whether or not it is effective as prevention for abuse of patent rights.

-It is necessary to continue to keep a close watch on the movements for future reforms and to raise concerns through bilateral consultations and framework of multiple countries.
+It is necessary to keep a close watch on the operation of the revised Patent Law and to raise concerns through bilateral consultations and framework of multiple countries.